-- Meet regularly in public sessions, at least three times a year. - Review expenditure reports produced by the District to ensure that bond revenues are spent in accordance with Prop C, Measure T and Measure U. - Receive and Review copies of the District's Financial Audit Report - Inspect school facilities and grounds for which bond proceeds have been or will be expended. - Produce an annual written report to the District's Governing Board: - (a) A statement indicating whether the District is in compliance with the requirements of Article XIIIA, Section 1(b)(3) of the California Constitution; and - (b) A summary of the BOC proceedings and activities during the report period.
+- Meet regularly in public sessions, at least three times a year. - Review expenditure reports produced by the District to ensure that bond revenues are spent in accordance with Measure T and Measure U. - Receive and Review copies of the District's Financial Audit Report - Inspect school facilities and grounds for which bond proceeds have been or will be expended. - Produce an annual written report to the District's Governing Board: - (a) A statement indicating whether the District complies with the requirements of Article XIIIA, Section 1(b)(3) of the California Constitution; and - (b) A summary of the BOC proceedings and activities during the reporting period.